Skip to content

 Without AppHandoff.
 You ask your agent to add a "cancel order" button.
 It reads the frontend, infers the backend from variable names and stale comments, and writes a POST /orders/cancel call.
 The real endpoint is PATCH /orders/{id} with a status field.
 The build passes, the button 404s in production, and you spend time explaining the actual API back to the agent — context it had no way to know.
 Meanwhile another agent on the team is rebuilding a helper that already exists, because nothing told it the work was done.

 With AppHandoff.
-The same agent connects to the MCP server, calls the project tools, and reads the real API spec and schema before writing a line.
+The same agent connects to the MCP server and reads the ticket and the contract published for it before writing a line.
 It sees the endpoint is PATCH /orders/{id}, sees the status enum that field accepts, and wires the button correctly the first time.
-If the frontend and backend had drifted, the mismatch would already be a ticket.
+If the interface had changed, the change would already be on the board as a ticket.
 When the agent finishes, it advances the ticket's role so the QA agent — or you — knows it's ready.
 No guesswork, no silent duplication, no production 404.

 The difference isn't that the agent is smarter.
 It's that it's no longer working blind.